 Middleton Community Church UCC installed solar in 2016.
-It also upgraded most lighting to LEDs.
+They also upgraded most lighting to LEDs.
 It has switched from single-use dishes to reusable ones, and invites members to keep their own mugs on shelves at church for fellowship times.
 In 2020 a bike rack was added at the church to encourage biking to church.
 Several members have been inspired to purchase hybrid or electric vehicles.

 Let us know if you've got a success story from your faith community to add to this list!

 Faith communities can take climate action in a variety of ways: